navishwadhwa/reproducible-manuscript-template/README.md

 ## Credit

 This template is gratefully adapted from one developed by [pinga-lab](https://github.com/pinga-lab/paper-template).
 To make it easier for an uninitiated user, I removed the build and testing features.
+However, to ensure reproducibility, it is _strongly recommended_ to include testing of your software in the repo.
 Writing is done primarily in markdown, limiting the use of LaTex to the appearance, author list, and abstract.
 Markdown is a simpler format to write in, which should make this template more accessible.

 ## License